Absence of percolation for Poisson outdegree-one graphs: Introduction

 In this paper, we prove the finite cluster property for the one-sided line-segment model as a consequence of a general result (Theorem \ref{mainTH}, our main result) dealing with outdegree-one graphs.
-The finite cluster property of the two-sided line segment model can also be obtained following the strategy we have used, the two-side version does no contain specificities which annihilate the proof.
+The finite cluster property of the two-sided line segment model can also be obtained following the strategy we have used, the two-sided version does not contain specificities which annihilate the proof.

 It is easy (and natural) to interpret the geometric graphs mentioned above as (Poisson) outdegree-one graphs.
 For the stopped germ-grain models (as lilypond and line-segment models), an oriented edge from $x$ to $y$ is declared when the grain from $x$ hits the grain from $y$.
 For this reason our main result (Theorem \ref{mainTH}), presented in the general setting of Poisson outdegree-one graph, covers naturally the geometrical setting.
 Since the graph is oriented, we can define the Forward and Backward sets of any given vertex $x$: see Figure \ref{fig:cluster} for an illustration and Section \ref{sect:Outdegree-oneGraph} for a precise definition.
 Then, the cluster containing $x$ merely is the union of these both sets.
-See the book of Penrose for a very complete reference on geometric random graphs \cite{Penrose}.

 Thanks to the outdegree-one structure, a forward branch is finite if and only if it contains a loop.
 By a loop, we mean an finite sequence $x_{1},x_{2},\ldots,x_{n}$ of different vertices for which $x_{i}$ is connected to $x_{i+1}$ for $1\le i\le n-1$ and $x_{n}$ is connected to $x_{1}$.
 In Figure \ref{fig:cluster}, the Forward set of $x$ contains a loop of size $4$.
-A general argument for stationary outdregree-one graphs, called mass transport principle, ensures that the absence of forward percolation implies the absence of backward percolation.
+A general argument for stationary outdegree-one graphs, called mass transport principle, ensures that the absence of forward percolation implies the absence of backward percolation.
 Henceforth, the aim of our work is to provide general assumptions ensuring that any forward branch of Poisson outdegree-one graphs merges on a loop.
 This conjecture is supported by the following heuristic (to which our proof strategy does not correspond): there are many loops everywhere in the plane and it is too difficult for an infinite forward branch to avoid all of them.